Polymer/polymer/PRIMER.md

 });
 ```

-Note that observing changes to paths (object sub-properties) is dependent on one of two requirements: either the value at the path in question changed via a Polymer [property binding](#property-binding) to another element, or the value was changed using the [`setPath`](#set-path) API, which provides the required notification to elements with registered interest.
+Note that observing changes to paths (object sub-properties) is dependent on one of two requirements: either the value at the path in question changed via a Polymer [property binding](#property-binding) to another element, or the value was changed using the [`setPathValue`](#set-path) API, which provides the required notification to elements with registered interest.

 <a name="property-binding"></a>
 ## Declarative property binding